- Andaman Islands

 Tevneread more »

 tukThe sacred standard of the khan.
 This emblem was made from nine yak tails.
-Also referred to as tuk.
+Sometimes called tuk.

 White TengriA benevolent aspect of Tengri.
-Also called White Tengri, Western Tengri or Western Tengri.
+On occassion, referred to as White Tengri, Western Tengri or Western Tengri.